the-turing-way/the-turing-way/conferences/presentations/RIghtsCon-2021-06-07/script.md

 (Introduce speakers)

-The Turing Way is a collaborative book project.
+The Turing Way is a collaborative book project that aims to make reproducible, ethical, and inclusive data science 'too easy not to do.'
 It is based at the Alan Turing Institute, the UK's national centre for data science and artificial intelligence.
 It's an open source, collaborative project: and has contributors from all over the world.